 In the commit message, the developer links to a video demonstration attached to a Chromium bug (which likely isn’t meant to be public) which gives us an early preview of how we’ll be able to interact with Virtual Desks on Chrome OS.
 As you can see in the video, in a future version of Chrome OS, overview mode will be your entry point to creating, switching between, and managing Virtual Desks.

 Update 2/21: A second code change was published last night, entitled “Virtual Desks 2: Desks thumbnails behavior.”
 In it, we get a handful of new details and a new preview video.
 The actual desk logic still has not been connected yet, but now we can see where the desk thumbnails would go and how the animation looks for adding a new desk.

 Another detail confirmed is that there will be a hard limit of four Virtual Desks per user profile.
 This is not intended to be a user adjustable setting either, as the four desks have designated names in Chrome OS code which are being passed to Chromium’s translation team.

 This also has the unfortunate consequence of meaning desks are not currently intended to be renamed, which is actually a real shame.
 Being able to organize windows into desks would be made far better by being able to uniquely name each desk.

 Either way, it’s clear that Google is marching forward with this feature, and we’ll continue to watch and keep you updated as it develops.

-While this video may whet the appetites of everyone who has long been waiting for virtual desktops on Chrome OS, nothing yet tells us when we should expect to see Virtual Desks arrive in Chrome OS.
-The bug associated with the video is still tagged to be completed for Chrome OS 71 which has long since released.
-Current Chrome OS Canary builds are version 74, so that would likely be the earliest we could see it arrive.
+While these videos may whet the appetites of everyone who has long been waiting for virtual desktops on Chrome OS, nothing yet tells us when we should expect to see Virtual Desks arrive in Chrome OS.
+The bug associated with the video was tagged to be completed for Chrome OS 71 which has long since released.
+Current Chrome OS Canary builds are version 76, so that would likely be the earliest we could see it arrive.